 But first let’s quickly talk seam finishes.
-Everyone has their preferred method of neatening seams so they look nice and don’t fray.
-Maybe you like to zigzag stitch your seams, or you’re a whizz on the overlocker, or perhaps you have a penchant for pinking shears.
-Your choice.
-May I make a suggestion?
-The lightweight fabrics suited to this blouse also suit French seams pretty nicely.
+You're welcome to sew the seams together the regular way (ie. right sides together) and finish the seam allowances using zigzag stitch or an overlocker (serger).
+I'd suggest you try French seams on this blouse, as they suit lightweight fabrics really nicely.
 I mention this now, because if you go with French seams you’ll be constructing the bodice in a slightly different way to “normal” sewing where you stitch right sides together with a regular seam allowance.
-Find out how to make them here.
+Find out how to sew French seams.

 Whichever method you go for, these are the bits you need to sew together next:

-2) Sew the front bodice to the back bodice at the shoulders and the side seams, and press the seam allowances towards the back.
+Sew the front bodice to the back bodice at the shoulders and the side seams, and press the seam allowances towards the back.